Long-time relative error analysis for linear ordinary differential equations with perturbed initial value: Introduction

-However, Section 8 shows experimentally that it is very rear to have such a large initial grow of the relative error.
+However, Section 7 shows experimentally that it is very rare to have such a large initial growth of the relative error.
 Therefore, \emph{the asymptotic behavior might be not only an important piece of the study of conditioning, but the crucial and fundamental piece}.